 If you and your partner are living together on a long term basis and want to ensure your legal position is clear or you are splitting up after having lived together without marrying, we can help.
 Call or email us to see how our family team can assist you.

 More and more couples are choosing to live together without getting married.
-Some believe that their partners have no claim on their property at all, while others cling to the myth of the ‘common-law’ husband or wife, as if cohabitation was the same as marriage.
-The truth is somewhere in between.
+Some believe that their partners will have no claim on their property or assets if they split up.
+Meanwhile, others cling to the myth of the ‘common-law’ husband or wife, as if cohabitation were the same as marriage.
+The truth of the matter is somewhere in between the two.

-WE CAN ADVISE YOU ON YOUR LEGAL RIGHTS AND SUPPORT YOU THROUGH THE PROCESS OF MAKING A CLAIM
+WE CAN ADVISE YOU ON YOUR LEGAL RIGHTS AND SUPPORT YOU THROUGH ANY LEGAL ISSUES OR DIFFICULTIES